Independence Party (Iceland)

 The Independence Party (Sjálfstæðisflokkurinn /is/) is a conservative political party in Iceland.
 It is currently the second largest party in the Alþingi, with 14 seats.
 The chairman of the party is Guðrún Hafsteinsdóttir and the vice chairman of the party is Jens Garðar Helgason.

 It was formed in 1929 through a merger of the Conservative Party and the Liberal Party.
 This united the two parties advocating the dissolution of the Union of Denmark and Iceland; dissolution was achieved in 1944, during the German occupation of Denmark.
 Since its formation in 1929, the party has won the largest share of the vote in every election except 2009 and 2024, when it fell behind the Social Democratic Alliance.
 Every Independence Party leader has also at some point held the office of Prime Minister.
-Since 1983 there have been only two governments that have excluded the Independence Party — the second cabinet of Jóhanna Sigurðardóttir from 2009–2013, and the sitting government of Kristrún Frostadóttir.
+Since 1983 there have been only two governments that have excluded the Independence Party—the second cabinet of Jóhanna Sigurðardóttir, from 2009 to 2013, and the current (since 2024) cabinet of Kristrún Frostadóttir.

 On fiscal issues, the Independence Party is economically liberal, favouring privatisation, and opposed to interventionism.
 Positioned ideologically on the centre-right of the political spectrum, the party is most strongly supported by fishermen and high-income earners.
-A longstanding member of the International Democracy Union, in September 2023 the party obtained associate member status in the European People's Party.
+The party is a longstanding member of the International Democracy Union, and in September 2023 obtained associate member status in the European People's Party.

 History

 Established on 25 May 1929, the Independence Party was founded through a merger of the Conservative Party (1924) and the Liberal Party (1925).
 It readopted the name of the historical Independence Party, which had split between the Conservatives and Liberals in 1927.
 The fusion of the Icelandic conservative and liberal parties resulted in the ascension of the Independence Party to prominence, firmly establishing it as the primary non-socialist force in Scandinavian politics.
 From its first election, in 1931, it was the largest party in Iceland.

+The Independence Party has long been dominated by the "Octopus", a group of fourteen families that constitute the country's economic and political elite.
+Favoured by the electoral system and indirectly controlling the majority of the media, it remains Iceland's largest party, usually winning more than a third of the vote in parliamentary elections.

-The Independence Party won the 2007 elections, increasing their seat tally in the Althing by three.
+The Independence Party won the 2007 elections, increasing its seat tally in the Althing by three.
 It formed a new coalition government under Geir Haarde with the Social Democratic Alliance, after the Progressive Party lost heavily in the elections.
-In the 2009 elections, the party dropped from 25–26 to 16 seats in the Althing, becoming Iceland's second-largest party following the Social Democratic Alliance (which gained two seats, to 20.)
+In the 2009 elections, the party dropped from 25–26 to 16 seats in the Althing, becoming Iceland's second-largest party following the Social Democratic Alliance (which gained two seats, to 20).